srvk/aws-sandbox/README.md

 - quickly add nodes to your cluster, mounting the FS with SSHFS
 - prepare VMs (or AMIs) for workshops, tutorials, etc.

+This repository allows you to build a Virtual Machine (VM) either as an OVA (for running locally with VirtualBox) or an AMI (for running on AWS).
+This documentation should also be helpful when you got one of those, and are trying to do stuff with them.

 ## Building the VM (OVA or AMI) with Vagrant

 If you already have the VM (AMI), you are good to go, and don't need to rebuild.